jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ### <span style="color: green">A. Good</span>
 * The `PARTITION BY` keyword immediately follows the `OVER` clause on its own line and indented
 * Field names in the `PARTITION BY` or `ORDER BY` clause should be indented an additional time from the Window function
-* Field names in the `PARTITION BY` or `ORDER BY` clause should be on separate line with first-field alignment applied
+* Field names in the `PARTITION BY` or `ORDER BY` clause should be on separate line with first-item alignment applied
 * The closing parentheses should be on a separate line along with an alias
 * The closing parentheses should be indented two spaces to align with the Window Function
 * Due to the complexity of window functions, blank lines should both precede and follow each window function